Definition and Epidemiology of Donovanosis

 The condition can occur in both men and women.
 Donovanosis is a sexually transmitted disease that is more common in young sexually active individuals similar to other sexually transmitted diseases.

 The condition might be associated with significant morbidity if left untreated.
 Patients can develop lymphedema.
 The chronic nature of the ulceration can increase the risk of squamous cell carcinoma.
 Relapse is common, even after treatment.

 Donovanosis or granuloma inguinale is caused by an intracellular organism known as Calymmatobacterium granulomatis.
 More recently, it was shown that the organisms are actually from the Klebsiella species, therefore, the name has been changed to Klebsiella granulomatis.

-In contrast to typical sexually transmitted diseases, Klebsiella granulomatis has very low infectious capability and repeated exposure is needed for the patient to develop donovanosis.
+In contrast to typical sexually transmitted diseases, Klebsiella granulomatis has a very low infectious capability and repeated exposure is needed for the patient to develop donovanosis.

 Pathophysiology of Donovanosis

 Once the patient acquires the causative organism Klebsiella granulomatis, repeated exposure is important in order for them to develop clinical symptoms.
-Repeated exposure to the organism, poor genital hygiene, and unprotected sexual intercourse are key to develop donovanosis.
+Repeated exposure to the organism, poor genital hygiene and unprotected sexual intercourse are key to develop donovanosis.